Taylor Hackford

 Taylor Edwin Hackford (born December 31, 1944) is an American film director and former president of the Directors Guild of America.
 He won the Academy Award for Best Live Action Short Film for Teenage Father (1979).
-Hackford went on to direct a number of highly regarded feature films, including An Officer and a Gentleman (1982), The Devil's Advocate (1997) and Ray (2004), the latter of which he was nominated for an Academy Award for Best Director and Academy Award for Best Picture.
+Hackford went on to direct a number of highly regarded feature films, including An Officer and a Gentleman (1982), The Devil's Advocate (1997) and Ray (2004), for the latter of which he was nominated for an Academy Award for Best Director and Academy Award for Best Picture.

 Early life

-Hackford was born in Santa Barbara, California, the son of Mary (née Taylor), a waitress, and Joseph Hackford.
+Hackford was born on December 31, 1944, in Santa Barbara, California.
+His mother is Mary E. (née Taylor), a waitress, and his father is Joseph Hackford.
 He graduated from the University of Southern California in 1968, where he was a pre-law major focusing on international relations and economics.
 After graduating, he served as a Peace Corps volunteer in Bolivia, where he started using Super 8 film in his spare time.
-The camera was purchased for him by fellow Peace Corps volunteer, Steve Ball.
-He decided that he did not want to pursue a career in law, and instead got a mailroom position at KCET-TV.
+The camera was purchased for him by fellow Peace Corps volunteer, Dennis Holt.
+He decided that he did not want to pursue a career in law, and instead got a mailroom position at KCET.
 At KCET he was the associate producer on the Leon Russell special "Homewood" in 1970.
 In 1973 at KCET he produced the one-hour special Bukowski (about the poet Charles Bukowski), directed by Richard Davies.